orangekame3/stree/README.md

-  -n, --no-color              Disable colorized output -p, --profile string        AWS profile to use (default "default") -r, --region string         AWS region to use (overrides the region specified in the profile)
+  -n, --no-color              Disable colorized output -p, --profile string        AWS profile to use (default "default") -r, --region string         AWS region to use (overrides the region specified in the profile) -f                          Print the full path prefix for each file.
 ```

 # License